Jokulsarlon Glacier Lagoon

 Can you walk on glaciers in Iceland?

 Yes, you can!
+But only via an organized glacier tour, accompanied by an experienced local glacier guide.
 Glacier hikes are fantastic opportunities to see Iceland’s nature up close and personal.
 Explore Vatnajokull glacier tongues from Jokulsarlon.
 You can also combine a glacier hike with another popular activity, like kayaking in Jokusarlon or horse riding.